pascalvanluit/Research-Archive/README.md

 The repository is organized as follows:
   - Methods folder: Folder containing all the functions used by the different SEM modification and specification methods.
-    The following files can be found in the folder:
+    The folder contains:
       - mod_adj_chisq_cv: Algorithm 3
       - mod_adj_mi: Algorithm 1
       - mod_adj_mi_cv: Algorithm 2
+      - mod_no_adj: function to fit the baseline model (No Mod).

+  - Simulation study folder: Folder containing all the script to run the simulation study.
+    The folder contains:
+      -